karar-hayder/PharmaLogix/README.md

 PharmaLogix is a comprehensive web application designed with Django to streamline and enhance the management of pharmaceutical logistics.

+**Note: This project is in need of futher development and not yet finished.**

 ## Key Features

 - **Inventory Management**: Efficiently track and manage your pharmaceutical inventory.